 If you are interested in this because of Boy Meets World, sure, give it a try and form your own opinion, but be warned that you'll probably decide this is a painful waste of time.

-Could be better I have just watched the first chapter, but since I'm not going to continue watching I'll tell you my opinion.
+I have just watched the first chapter, but since I'm not going to continue watching I'll tell you my opinion.

 I was expecting a bit more of this show, with such a sensitive subject matter.
 However, I felt they went the easy way.
 They made it a rather conventional teen drama.
 The characters were too stereotypical, did not seem real to me.
 Except for the tough but golden hearted nurse (see? another stereotype), who did a good job.